-Sonic Soccer Academy — multiple locations
+Sonic Soccer Academy — multiple locations in Brooklyn

 The Sonic Soccer Academy offers both coed classes and a beginner Girls' Academy just for young women.
 Sessions are held in indoor and outdoor locations throughout Brooklyn, including Park Slope and Brooklyn Heights, but also Bay Ridge and Windsor Terrace.
 Typical classes aim to develop motor skills, teach soccer basics, and give kids a chance to put their skills to the test with some actual game time.
-While the youngest might focus on balance, older kids move on to dribbling, defending, and otherwise improving technical skills and a love of the game.
+While the youngest might focus on balance, older kids move on to dribbling, defending, and otherwise developing technical skills and a love of the game.

-Soccer Kids NYC — multiple locations
+Soccer Kids NYC — multiple locations in Queens

 Children can enroll in seven-week seasons with Soccer Kids NYC throughout the year.
 They can also try a summer camp or afterschool session.
 Classes are grouped by age to ensure that no one is left out.
 Kids will sprint, jump, dribble, and even crawl through obstacle courses.
 Although the program is headquartered in Middle Village, classes are held all around Queens, including Elmhurst, Flushing, and elsewhere.
 No trial classes are offered, but this program gives you a full refund if your kid decides it just isn't for him before the third class.
 Win-win!

-Super Kickers — multiple locations
+Super Kickers — multiple locations in Queens

 Riverdale Soccer Club — Riverdale